Bum La Pass: Tourism

-Sangestar Tso
+Sangetsar Tso

-Created by falling rocks, boulders and trees in an earthquake, there is a Sangestar Tso lake (lake is called Tso in Tibetan) that featured Madhuri Dixit (Bollywood actress) in the movie Koyla, as a result this lake is sometimes also called Madhuri lake.
+Created by falling rocks, boulders and trees in an earthquake, there is a Sangetsar Tso lake (lake is called Tso in Tibetan) that featured Madhuri Dixit (Bollywood actress) in the movie Koyla, as a result this lake is sometimes also called Madhuri lake.
 The lake is about 20 km from Tawang town, about 7 km beyond the bifurcation of road leading to Bum La Pass.

 Heap of Stones Monument

-There is a Heap of Stones here where visitors place pebbles as gratitude to the mighty Himalayas and the guardians of our northern frontiers.
+There is a Heap of Stones here where Indian visitors place pebbles as gratitude to the Himalayas and Indian security forces.
 There is a Sino-India friendship sign here.

 Indo-China Border Personnel Meeting (BPM) point

 It is one of the five officially agreed Border Personnel Meeting points between the Indian Army and the People's Liberation Army of China for regular consultations and interactions between the two armies to improve relations.

 Here, there is a hut on the India side where border meetings are held by the rival armies.